shuhuiluo/fastnum/doc/LIB.md

 [Serialization]: #serialization

-If you are passing decimal numbers between systems, be sure to use a serialization format which explicitly supports decimal numbers and does not require transformations to floating-point binary numbers, or there will be information loss.
+If you're passing decimal numbers between systems, be sure to use a serialization format which explicitly supports decimal numbers and doesn't require transformations to floating-point binary numbers, or there will be information loss.

 Text formats like JSON should work ok as long as the receiver will also parse numbers as decimals so complete precision is kept accurate.
-Typically, JSON-parsing implementations do not do this by default, and need special configuration.
+Typically, JSON-parsing implementations don't do this by default, and need special configuration.

 Binary formats like `msgpack` may expect/require representing numbers as 64-bit [IEEE-754]